Demmenty/health_and_fitness_project/README.md

 # HEALTH & FITNESS

-web service for assistance in the work of a personal trainer
+Web service for assistance in the work of a personal trainer.

 ## Demo